 Cornell Student Program Assistants

-Ryan Stasolla is a sophomore at Cornell University, Class of 2021.
+Ryan Stasolla is Cornell University Class of 2021.
 He is passionate about issues related to food justice and the good food movement.
 Through these studies, he dreams of creating his own urban food hub one day.
 As Jobs Listing Manager, Ryan has helped to generate a reliable, accessible source for occupations related to food systems work.
 Outside of class, you may or may not find him reading a book in a tree, drinking a latte, or wandering around an art gallery.

-Javier Ramirez is a freshman at Cornell University, Class of 2022.
+Javier Ramirez is Cornell University class of 2022.
 His passions for food equality and minority studies are being cultivated through his work at the Lyson Center.
 He is also developing interests in small-scale urban agriculture and its role in creating food sovereignty from big agriculture.
 His role as Social Media Manager is helping the Lyson Center become a more effective and accessible tool to all food systems workers.
 During his free time, Javier likes to work out at the gym, read non-fiction, and work on his cooking skills.